By: Susan Dugdale | Last modified: 06-24-2020 | First published: 04-01-2007

 What will make it easier for them to understand?

-need to see it?
+Do they need to see it?

 Do they need to do it?

-Do you need to include every step or can you safely either miss some out or clump them together?
+Do you need to include every step or can you safely either miss some out, or clump them together?

 When you think you have it flowing smoothly invite a few trusted people to watch.
 Ask for feedback so you can fine tune the balance between 'showing and telling'.